AnkitKumar-star/musicX/README.md

 # musicX
-This is a dummy music player.
+This is a dummy music player based on android studio.